 We did the interview the morning after.
 I was sipping black coffee, getting my notebook and pen ready to go.
 Sean had a glass of water, and I could tell he was just as excited as I was to talk about the music scene.
 Sean’s looks haven’t changed much over the years.
 He has thick black hair and has worn black-rimmed glasses for as long as I’ve known him.
-He’s around 5’8, slim, and has kind brown eyes and an endearing smile.
+He has a normal height, kind brown eyes, and an endearing smile.
 I asked him how he got started playing music in the Poconos.

 “Well, definitely my brother was my introduction to the scene,” Arawjo said.
 “He was four years older than me.
 So that was, I think like, I don’t know, an interesting gap.
 I think a good gap, because we weren’t in high school at the same time, but he kind of like paved the way through the scene, or into the scene, at least for me.

 “Then I started going to shows at Toast,” Arawjo said.
-“But right away we started playing, as well.
+“Right away we started playing, as well.

 He then started reminiscing about his old days at Toast again.